-For example, if your willing to be a bit of a conformist the best solution is to use them both!
+For example, if you are willing to be a bit of a conformist the best solution is to use them both!
 Have a website that you promote at the end of each of your videos with a blog entry going to your YouTube!
 However!
-Also encoding your own videos and attaching them to the blog as a backup like how we’re doing it!
+Also, encode your own videos and attach them to the blog as a backup like how we're doing it!

 We acknowledge that we are a small website.
 Thus, it would be very easy for the big search engines to overlook us hosting our own videos.
 Or, perhaps they simply do not want us small-timers 'poisoning the well' as it were.